-Fig.S4. (a) Hydrogel showed a dispersed resistive loss distribution due to the randomly doping which also had an impact on the distribution in the epidermis. (b) Hydrogel also showed a dispersed electric field distribution. (c) The voltage distribution does not show an obviously dispersed distribution in hydrogel and epidermis, because the voltage is an integral of the potential and the discrete type is greatly reduced.
+Fig.S4. (a) Hydrogel showed a dispersed resistive loss distribution due to the random doping which also had an impact on the distribution in the epidermis. (b) Hydrogel also showed a dispersed electric field distribution. (c) The voltage distribution does not show an obviously dispersed distribution in hydrogel and epidermis, because the voltage is an integral of the potential and the discrete type is greatly reduced.
 Therefore, the voltage is minimally affected by non-uniform doping.